gromande/gromande.github.io/_posts/2020-01-26-migrating-wordpress-blog-to-github-pages.md

 })'
 {% endhighlight %}

-Finally, use the following [Ruby script](https://gist.github.com/deadlyfingers/2023c61cbac83bb613393f262693cdf4) to convert the HTML files inside the `_posts` folder to Markdown:
+Lastly, use the following [Ruby script](https://gist.github.com/deadlyfingers/2023c61cbac83bb613393f262693cdf4) to convert the HTML content to Markdown:

 {% highlight shell %}
 ruby ./wordpress-html-to-md.rb "_posts"
 {% endhighlight shell %}

-All you have to do now is copy the entire `assets` folder to the root of your Jekyll folder and all the `.md` files generate by the scrip from the `_posts` folder into the `_posts` folder of your Jekyll's site.
+All you have to do now is copy the entire `assets` folder to the root of your Jekyll project and move all the `.md` files generate by the scrip from the `_posts` folder into the `_posts` folder of your Jekyll's site.

-Re-run you site locally and check you homepage again:
+Re-run you site locally and verify that all your posts are being listed on the home page:

 ![image]({{ site.baseurl }}/assets/images/jekyll-posts.png)